 1. Narai Juku

-The quaint historic post town of Narai Juku has been standing since the Edo Period (1600s to the 1800s).
+The quaint, historic post town of Narai Juku has been standing since the Edo Period (1600s to the 1800s).
+Post towns were purposely built along major merchant and pilgrim routes to accommodate travelers.

-It’s famous for a number of things: being the mid-way point between Kyoto and Tokyo for old-time travellers, boasting a number of olden style houses that stretch on for much longer than any other post towns, and, most notably, its ability to retain the beautiful nostalgic atmosphere of a town that’s hundreds of years old.
+It’s famous for a number of things: being the historic mid-way point between Kyoto and Tokyo, having the longest stretch of traditionally built houses on its route, and, most notably, its ability to retain a beautiful, nostalgic atmosphere for hundreds of years.

-Narai Juku offers a calming exploration experience, with activities such as visiting an original residence, viewing a picturesque bridge, learning more about its history at the museum, and even hiking the famous Nakasendo trail (if you plan your trip well enough!).
+Narai Juku offers a calming exploration experience.
+Visitors enjoy activities such as visiting original kominka residences or its picturesque bridge and learning about its history at the museum.
+If you plan ahead, this is a great place to start hiking the famous Nakasendo trail.

 If you’d like to read more about it, click on this link to our Narai Juku article.